marescialloNino/LP-hedging-strategy/README.md

     LP_HEDGE_DATA_DIR=absolute_path\LP-hedging-strategy\lp-data

 2. **Configure hedgeable tokens**
-    To track new hedge tokens on bitget, a mapping between the bitget ticker and the various onchain addresses of the tken is needed.
+    To track new hedge tokens on bitget, a mapping between the bitget ticker and the various onchain addresses of the token is needed.
     Add desired tokens to the HEDGEABLE_TOKENS dictionary in ./python/common/constants.py  with the following structure:

     "BITGET_TICKER" : {